London International Surrealist Exhibition: Exhibition programming

 The most iconic image of the exhibition is the opening day performance of Sheila Legge, who stood in the middle of Trafalgar Square, posing in a white, drop tail hemmed wedding dress ensemble inspired by a Salvador Dalí painting, with her head completely obscured by a flower arrangement.
 In one variation of the images capturing her performance, pigeons are perched on her outstretched, gloved arms.

 Dalí's lecture was delivered whilst wearing a deep-sea diving suit.
 Nearly suffocating during the presentation, Dalí had to be rescued by the young poet David Gascoyne, who arrived with a spanner to release him from the diving helmet.
 During the exhibition, Welsh poet Dylan Thomas carried around a cup of boiled string, asking visitors would they rather it "weak or strong?"

 The exhibition's catalog (and guide) was printed by the Women's Printing Society, a British publishing house dedicated to employing women.

+Legacy

+In a survey of Surrealist group exhibitions, art historian Yuko Ishii includes the 1937 Japanese touring exhibition Kaigai Chōgenjitsushugi Sakuhinten in a chronology that follows the 1936 London show and precedes the 1938 Paris Exposition Internationale du Surréalisme.
+More recently, the catalogue for the international survey exhibition Surrealism Beyond Borders (2021–2022) treats the Copenhagen and London Surrealist exhibitions as key early models of Surrealist exhibition-making, presenting them as a pattern for communicating Surrealist ideas and affirming communal activity.
+The catalogue also reproduces an installation view of the 1936 London exhibition photographed by Roland Penrose.